Afonsojmr/raspi_customizable_streamdeck/README.md

 Open the notepad and write the name of all the songs, followed by: question mark, author, question mark, album, it should look something like this:
 (file name)?(song name)?(author)?(album)
 dontstopmenow.mp3?Don't Stop Me Now?Queen?Jazz
-everybodywantstoruletheworld.mp3?Everybody Wants To Rule The World?Tears For Fears?Songs From The Big Chair anotheronebitesthedust.mp3?Another one bites the dust?Queen?The Game

 Save it as info.csv in the files folder (make sure that its info.csv not info.csv.txt or anything other than info.csv).